otto-de/jlineup/README.md

 JLineup shoots and compares screenshots of a web page at two consecutive points in time.
 It does a pixel by pixel comparison of both runs and generates a HTML and a JSON report.
-Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Firefox and PhantomJS¹ are supported).
+Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Chromium and Firefox are supported).

 JLineup has no other dependencies than web browser (Firefox or Chrome/Chromium) and a JVM.
 *Experimental*: There's also a self contained Linux AMD64 build of the CLI version that doesn't even require a JVM.